2023-q3-nw-project-accelerator/users-app-assessment/README.md

 Display the list of users.
 When the user types in the search bar, show only the users whose name, country, or company match the user input.
-No results for {input}` when there are no search results.
+No results for {input}` when there are no search results. button that shows / hides the `about` paragraph for a user.
+`Expand All` button that, when clicked, expands all the cards regardless of their current state.
+Implement a `Collapse All` button that, when clicked, collapses all the cards regardless of their current state. create new components for loading, error, no results
 ## Getting started and submitting
 1. Fork and clone this repo
 1. run `npm install` to install, then `npm start` to start.